oopsmonk/documentation/client-libraries/0.1/how-to-guides/c/transfer-iota-tokens.md

 ## Step 1.
 Get test IOTA tokens

-To send test IOTA tokens on the Devnet, the nodes must have a record of a greater than 0 balance for one of the addresses that belongs to your seed.
+To send test IOTA tokens on the Devnet, the IOTA nodes must have a record of a greater than 0 balance for one of the addresses that belongs to your seed.
 To get test IOTA tokens to use on the Devnet, you can use the Devnet faucet.

 1\.
 Create a new seed and back it up